 Admissions and Assessment

-We enroll children from families that embrace the school’s mission and culture.
+We enroll children from families that embrace the school’s mission and educational perspective.
 To promote socio-economic diversity, the school offers a financial aid program for qualified families.
+Both of our locations use the same admissions process to be sure that every prospective student and family are able to explore what we offer in hopes that our philosophies fit their needs.

 Admissions